ThoughtWorksInc/RAII.scala/README.md

 `Do` consists of some monad transformers.
 The ability of resource management in `Do` is provided by the monad transformer `ResourceT`.

-You can combine `ResourceT` with other monads.
+You can combine `ResourceT` with monads other than `asynchronous.Do`.
 For example, a resource manager in synchronous execution.

 ### Covariant `ResourceT`